 - A pre-veterinary, pre-medical, or pre-health professions committee representative, or from a dean, advisor, or second faculty member as described in (1.) above.

 - A veterinarian or research scientist with whom you have had considerable experience.

 - Two essays.
-One essay is required for the VMCAS application and one additional essay is required for Tufts.
+One essay (statement of purpose) is required for the VMCAS application and one additional essay is required for Tufts.

 - Extracurricular, community, and active citizenship activities, committees, leadership roles, and employment not related to animals.